andreiamatuni/gym-forage/README.md

 (smaller than if you make a move) amount from your accumulated resources.

 You do not have perfect information.
-You can only see the cells that are immediately surrounding you (i.e. POMDP's ftw).
+You can only see the cells that are immediately surrounding you (POMDP's ftw).

 For example, your immediate surroundings might look something like this (agent is in the center cell):